GPTP-workshop/gptp-workshop.github.io/schedule.md

 on 428 S.Shaw Ln. on MSU's East Lansing Campus.

 It is best to enter the building through the main entrance at the corner of South Shaw and Red Cedar.
-You should find a Spartan Coffeeshop when you enter.
+You should see a Spartan Coffeeshop when you enter.
 You find room 3405A/B on the third floor, on the "4" wing, adjacent to the office of the Dean of Engineering.